 Employee feedback is crucial in any workplace.
 Not only does feedback help boost productivity and improve efficiency, it can help the employee grow and develop their skills overall.

-Some other situations where such a plan would be useful:
+Examples of inappropriate behavior, where such a plan would be useful:

 - An employee skips meetings

-- An employee acts unprofessionally towards customers
+- An employee is unprofessional when engaging with customers

 - An employee fails to meet deadlines